benswift/benswift.github.io/_posts/2021-05-11-moving-to-the-school-of-cybernetics.md

 [^my]:
     This is "my" in the "team I'm part of" sense, not the "team I lead" sense.
-    The new SoCy is going to be a wildly collaborative place, and I'm just one part of a multi-talented whole.
+    The new School of Cybernetics is going to be a wildly collaborative place, and I'm just one part of a multi-talented whole.

 However, this decision is bittersweet; I love my current job, my colleagues and